collective/plonetheme.bootstrap/README.rst

  ...

-Twitter Boostrap itself is provided as browser resources by the addon collective.js.bootstrap.
+Twitter Boostrap itself is provided as browser resources by the addon `collective.js.bootstrap`_.

 Documentation
 ===============

-This product is based in Twitter Bootstrap version 2.2.2 and it redistributes it according to its `License terms`_.
+This product is based in Twitter Bootstrap version 2.3.x.

 This product adds both the basic CSS file and also the Responsive one to have a mobile-enabled site from the start.